 - 1 cup water (boiling)

-- 1. Use a knife to cut a slit at both ends of the kumquat, or stab the kumquat several times with a (sterilized) needle.
+Use a knife to cut a slit at both ends of the kumquats or stab the kumquats several times with a (sterilized) needle.

-- In a medium saucepan, add the sugar to the boiling water at medium-high heat, stirring.
-Turn the heat down to low, cover and simmer for 10 - 15 minutes, until the sugar has dissolved.
+In a medium saucepan, add the sugar to the boiling water at medium-high heat, stirring.
+Turn the heat down to low, cover and simmer for 10 to 15 minutes until the sugar has dissolved.

-- 3. Add the fruit.
-Simmer, uncovered, for about 30 minutes, until the kumquat is tender (Adjust the heat up or down as needed to keep at a simmer; the total cooking time should be about 45 minutes).
+Add the fruit.
+Simmer, uncovered, for about 30 minutes until the kumquats are tender.
+Adjust the heat up or down as needed to keep the liquid at a simmer.
+The total cooking time should be about 45 minutes.

-- Place the kumquat in sealed jars and refrigerate.
+Place the kumquats in sealed jars and refrigerate.